jgtux/takifugu-db/README.md

 # takifugu-db

-Minimalist and secure db made in C made for OpenBSD (WIP)
+Minimalist and secure db made in C made with OpenBSD library (WIP)

 ```
        _____